formsend/nano/README.md

 ---

-# Advanced Usage (API)

-### Base URL
+# Developer API

 ```
 https://api.nano.to
 ```

-The API is accessed only on HTTPS by GET or POST request.
+The API is accessed by GET or POST request via HTTPS.
 You can use the browser for most GET endpoints.
 POST requests require something like [Postman](https://www.postman.com/) or a backend server.

 ---